Cigna (CI) Q1 2017 Results - Earnings Call Transcript

 David Michael Cordani - Cigna Corp.

 Peter, let me try to package the framework of your questions together and try to be responsive to all the items you raised.
 First and foremost, stepping back, most important headline, we're pleased with our outlook.
-Remember, we've set an expectation for ourselves to grow 300,000 to 500,000 lives so we expected to grow across our business and we had expectations to grow the Individual business.
-We had expectations to grow the Commercial business.
+Remember, we've set an expectation for ourselves to grow 300,000 to 500,000 lives, so we expect it to grow across our business.
+We had expectations to grow the Individual business.
+We had expectation to grow the Commercial business.
 We understood we would strengthen the Seniors business.
 That was contemplated within that.
 Within all of our businesses, we're essentially in line with expectations save for a little bit more strength in the National Accounts and a little bit more strength in the regional markets.

 So headline, we expect it to grow.
 We've grown.
 We've grown across all of our funding mechanisms, and by line of business or by segment, in line with expectations with a bit more strength in National Accounts, which is great, as well as the regional segment.

 Point two, you identified a bunch of risks.
-I'd maybe go to the end of your question and work my way back.
+I maybe go to the end of your question and work my way back.
 As I discussed before, our approach has been for quite some time not to be in a position to sell products but rather to try to put in place a framework of solutions.
-So having the capabilities to do so is one thing, having the talent to do so is another thing and having the information and infrastructure to support that is another thing.
+So having the capabilities to do so is one thing, having the talent to do so is another thing, and having the information and infrastructure to support that is another thing.

 While our organization is far from perfect, we're sitting on a decade of investments to be able to deliver that, and our really talented team is able to be consultative in support of our clients and customers in the marketplace today and move the levers that best match those clients' needs relative to benefit design, engagement, incentive, network design, collaborative leverage, and then get the right funding mechanism in place.